Tux/Text-CSV_XS/doc/CSV_XS.md

     $csv->header ($fh, { detect_bom => 1, munge_column_names => "lc" });

 The first argument should be a file handle.

+This method resets some object properties,  as it is supposed to be invoked only once per file or stream.
+It will leave attributes `column_names` and `bound_columns` alone of setting column names is disabled.

 Assuming that the file opened for parsing has a header, and the header does not contain problematic characters like embedded newlines,   read the first